Salary calculation and leave

 Benefits of a simple system

-Most IT companies have complex systems to keep track of utilized leave, full-day leave, half-day leave and so on.
+Most IT companies have a complex system to keep track of utilized leave, full-day leave, half-day leave and so on.
 We follow a fairly straightforward and transparent system.
 This has the following benefits:

 - It is easy for all parties – both payee, administrative staff and management – to control and verify the correctness of payouts